 After the student has collected this information, a physical examination will be performed.
 Please let us know ahead of time if there are any procedures your pet will resist.
 Some pets will bite or scratch if an examination or certain procedures are performed, and it is in the best interest of your pet as well as the safety of our staff if you address this in advance.

 When the examination is complete, the student will leave the room and discuss your pet with one of the oncology clinicians.
-This takes approximately 15 minutes, but sometimes lasts longer for more complicated cases.
 The clinician will return with the student, perform their own examination, answer any questions about the medical information and discuss a plan of action with you.

 Often we request some time to perform needed initial tests such as bloodwork or radiographs (X-rays).
 We will give you an estimate of the time required to complete these tests.
 It is important to understand that as a teaching institution we have many specialty services operating at the same time.
 Sometimes it can take even several hours to complete these tests because the hospital is caring for many animals at the same time.